AlyraButerin/allfeat-governor/README.md

 - Setup of TimeLock
   `forge script script/stepDeployment/SetupDAO.s.sol --rpc-url $ALLFEAT_RPC_URL --private-key $ALLFEAT_PRIVATE_KEY --broadcast`

-this last command causes the problem in the same way as with the global script, so the 3 calls to TimeLock are the problem
+This last command causes the problem in the same way as with the global script, so the 3 calls to TimeLock are the problem.